-Koshka Duff & Connor Woodman, Forthcoming.
+Koshka Duff & Connor Woodman, 2022.
 'All Prisoners Are Political Prisoners'.
-Part of the Glasgow-based School of Abolition art and activism project.
+In Phil Crockett Thomas, Thomas Abercromby & Rosie Roberts (eds.), The Moon Spins the Dead Prison.
+An essay collection published as part of the Glasgow-based School of Abolition art and activism project.

 Koshka Duff, Forthcoming. 'for 'I love you' say f*ck the police": Abolition in and through the poetry of Sean Bonney'.
 In ArtiCHOKE #Ruins.
 ArtiCHOKE is a Berlin-based reading series for contemporary poetry and translation. #Ruins is a special issue on police, border, and gender abolition.
 Pre-publication version available on academia.edu.
 [NB Quotations from Sean's poetry, including the title of this piece, must be understood in their literary context and do not reflect the views of any institution with which I am affiliated.]

 Koshka Duff & Sophie Carapetian, 2021.
 'An inquiry into how to live when the future is foreclosed'.
 Poems by KD / artwork by SC.
 Veer2.

 Koshka Duff (trans.), 2017.
 STECKNADEL.
 Translation into German of PIN, a pamphlet of poems and collages by Frances Kruk.
 Edited by Lotta Thießen and Lisa Jeschke.
 Materialien, Munich.